 What products should I use on my checkout counter display?

 Snacks have always been a big driver of impulse buys at retail checkouts.
 Now, however, it's worth bearing in mind the recent government restrictions of unhealthy snack foods at sales counters.
 Consider what other items you sell that may work well as last minute add-on sales at the point of purchase.
 Research from Statista found that the most popular checkout alternative to unhealthy snacks are water, fruit snacks and seeds .

 To increase impulse buying, focus on merchandising your checkout areas with "emotionally appealing, lower-priced items" .
 Products such as cosmetics, batteries, and small gifts are always a good choice.
 These items are used by so many people across different demographics, and often forgotten while walking around the aisles.

 "Checkout counter displays increased in-store decisions to purchase an item by about three percent compared to when an item was displayed in-aisle"- Inman et al. (2009), cited in Kacen et al. (2012) .

 Don't forget the self checkouts!
 Self-service checkouts are predicted to grow in number exponentially, with 10,000 stores worldwide predicted to offer fully autonomous checkouts by 2024 .
 Therefore, these areas need clever merchandising too, with quick and convenient items for busy shoppers.

-Finally, be sure to carefully plan your queueing area, as well as the store checkout counter displays, since waiting customers may become bored, and will be more likely to pay attention to your in-queue merchandising displays.
+Finally, be sure to carefully plan your queueing area, as well as the store checkout counter displays.
+Waiting customers may become bored, and will be more likely to pay attention to your in-queue merchandising displays.

-SPR In stockFrom:
+SPR In stockFrom: £12.97 ex.
+VATView

 Now you know how to merchandise your checkout counter displays, why not learn more about how to merchandise your shop shelving?